 2012 Chevy Express Van Build

-In May of 2020, we hit the road to be full time Vanlifers.
+In May of 2020, we hit the road to travel in our campervan.
 This move had been a long time coming!
 We have known for a while that we wanted to prioritize travel, live tiny, and ultimately find a place that we felt we could put down roots.
-Moving into a camper-van checked all those boxes for us.
+Travelling in a campervan checked all those boxes for us.
 In April 2019, we bought our van Casper and began her refit.
 It took us 8 months to complete the build out, at the end of which we took a 3 week “shake down” roadtrip across the United States.
 We.
 Were.
 HOOKED.
 We love the freedom we feel of being 100% flexible and self-contained in our travels.
-It wasn’t long before we were paring down our possessions and preparing to move in full time.
+It wasn’t long before we were paring down our possessions and preparing to move in.
 We spent a lot of time and energy making sure our rig was comfortable and fully equipped, so let’s dive into some of the specs of our build out.

 2012 Chevy Express 2500 Extended Wheel Base.
 We weighed the pros and cons of every potential rig for a while before we settled on the Chevy Express.
 We decided on low roof for a few reasons, it provides us with clearance to be able to get down forest roads, and we are able to park in garages.
 The price point was more accessible than a high roof.
 Finally, it forces us to live OUTSIDE the van, which is the entire point.
 We test drove the Ford Econoline and the Chevy Express and honestly, there is no comparison.
 Our Chevy Express is a BEAST with its 6.0 LS motor.
 We’re pretty sure that if Chevy made a high roof van, that would be our ultimate rig (come on Chevy!).
 Check out this blog post for the reasons why we would chose a low roof over a high roof.
 We got extremely lucky to buy our van from a small business owner rather than a fleet vehicle.
 It came complete with an alarm system, power windows and locks, cruise control, and an Eaton locking differential.